Who we are

 Exchange the world

 Spaciotemporal analysis of immune responses in virus infection and tumor in animal models.

 What is the background of the project?

-Description: In severe influenza virus infection, cytokine responses are dysregulated in infected hosts, so called cytokine storm or hypercytokinemia.
+• In severe influenza virus infection, cytokine responses are dysregulated in infected hosts, so called cytokine storm or hypercytokinemia.
 Therefore, not only inhibition of viral propagation but also suppression of inflammatory cytokine responses are thought to be critical in treatment of severe influenza virus infection.
-In this project as a basic research, we plan to reveal time course and origins of cytokine production in animal models.
-Immune responses against cancer are impaired in hosts carrying tumors in various degrees.
+In this project as a basic research, we plan to reveal time course and origins of cytokine production in animal models. • Immune responses against cancer are impaired in hosts carrying tumors in various degrees.
 Therefore, removal of immunosuppression may enhance anti-cancer therapy.
 In this project, we plan to examine expression of various immunosuppressive molecules and cytokines in immune cells and tumor cells in different stages of tumor progression and after experimental treatments.
-Aim: The aim of the research is to find molecular targets to control inflammatory responses and to develop compounds and devices for treatments.
-For this aim, we will reveal pathogenicity of influenza virus infection and tumors in this project.
-Used Techniques: Immunohistochemical staining, fluorescence microscopy, flow cytometry

 What is the aim of the project?